Wishing you knew more about Aboriginal culture? Search no more.

 - majority ownership is considered to be a proxy for control.

-Aboriginal businesses: unique challenges and a secret skill helping succeed
+Aboriginal businesses: unique challenges, but a secret skill helps succeed

 Most of the top 500 Aboriginal corporations operate in health and community services (40%), employment and training (26%) and land management (17%).